caikit/caikit/README.md

 The `module` defines the entry points for Caikit to manage your model.
 In other words, it tells Caikit how to load, infer and train your model.
 An example is the [text sentiment module](https://github.com/caikit/caikit/blob/main/examples/text-sentiment/text_sentiment/runtime_model/hf_module.py).
 The `data model` defines the input and outputs of the model task.
 An example is the [text sentiment data model](https://github.com/caikit/caikit/blob/main/examples/text-sentiment/text_sentiment/data_model/classification.py).

 The model is served by a [gRPC](https://grpc.io) server which can run as is or in any container runtime, including [Knative](https://knative.dev/docs/) and [KServe](https://www.kubeflow.org/docs/external-add-ons/kserve/kserve/).
 Here is an example of the [text sentiment server code for gRPC](https://github.com/caikit/caikit/blob/main/examples/text-sentiment/start_runtime.py).
 This references the module configuration [here](https://github.com/caikit/caikit/blob/main/examples/text-sentiment/models/text_sentiment/config.yml).
-This configuration specifies the module(s) (which wraps the model(s)) to serve.
+This configuration specifies the module(s), which wrap the model(s), to serve.

 There is an example of a client [here](https://github.com/caikit/caikit/blob/main/examples/text-sentiment/client.py) which is a simple Python CLI which calls the model and queries it for sentiment analysis on 2 different pieces of text.
 The client also references the module configuration.